Lzzya/RepData_PeerAssessment1/README.md

 # RepData_PeerAssessment1
 Peer Assessment 1 for Reproducible Research

-Exist chinese uncodes in weekdays in:
+There are chinese characters in names of weekdays.

 8.Panel plot comparing the average number of steps taken per 5-minute interval across weekdays and weekends
 ```{r}